-She is a contributor of The Natural Parent Magazine (published in New Zealand, but available worldwide) and Kindred magazine.
-Over the last twenty years Genevieve has presented hundreds of workshops and courses from evening seminars to five day residential retreats in parenting, relationships, self-healing, meditation and personal development.
+She is a contributor of feature articles for the The Natural Parent Magazine (published in New Zealand, but available worldwide) and Kindred magazine.
+Over the last twenty five years Genevieve has presented hundreds of workshops and courses from evening seminars to five day residential retreats in parenting, relationships, self-healing, meditation and personal development.

-Genevieve is a Certified Aware Parenting instructor, having trained with Dr. Aletha Solter PhD, psychologist and author of five ground-breaking parenting books.
-Dr. Solter is the founder of the Aware Parenting Institute, who have over 65 instructors in over 15 countries, Genevieve being the only one in New Zealand.
+Genevieve always likes to acknowledge the many influences who she has learned a great deal from.
+A big influence on her personal and professional journey has been Dr Aletha Solter, having read Aletha’s first book The Aware Baby when pregnant with her first child in 1996.
+She was previously a Certified Aware Parenting instructor for about 12 years, having initially attended workshops with Dr. Aletha Solter PhD in Sydney.
+Dr Solter is a psychologist and author of 6 ground-breaking parenting books.
+Dr. Solter is the founder of the Aware Parenting Institute, who have instructors in several countries around the globe.
 Genevieve is also a Heart to Heart Parenting Facilitator, trained by Robin Grille to teach his Heart to Heart parenting program.
 Robin Grille, is a psychologist and psychotherapist based in Sydney, Australia and is the author of “Parenting for a Peaceful World” and “Heart to Heart Parenting” (both available here).
-She is also a Beyond Consequences Instructor, sharing the work of Heather Forbes, psychologist, author and founder of Beyond Consequences Institute, whose books are particularly supportive to parents whose children exhibit extreme behavioural difficulties relating to a trauma history.
-Genevieve completed the fundamentals, the foundation year and Tier 3 of the Diploma in Psychosynthesis Counselling.
+Genevieve has also attended an intensive week of public and professional workshops with developmental psychologist and author Gordon Neufeld.
+Here’s a post written for the Natural Parent Magazine summarising some of the learnings and perspectives post attending those courses.

 She has worked one on one with clients and couples over the last twenty years, facilitating healing and growth in private practice and facilitating learning and growth through group education and facilitation.
-Genevieve and Dan both share examples from their personal experience as parents and also share their journey of growth, learning and change as a couple practicing peaceful parenting since becoming parents in 1997.
+Genevieve shares many examples from her personal experience as a parent (with the permission of her children now 20 and 26).
+Genevieve and Dan often also share snippets of their journey of growth, learning and change as a couple practicing peaceful parenting since becoming parents in 1997.

-"We are passionate about supporting parents and helping them learn how to stay emotionally connected with their children through the inevitable conflicts and differences of wants, needs and opinions that are normal in close relationships.
+“I’m passionate about supporting parents and helping them learn how to stay emotionally connected with their children through the inevitable conflicts and differences of wants, needs and opinions that are normal in close relationships.
 We share with parents that conflicts offer an opportunity for growth, learning and deeper understanding of each other and ourselves as parents.
 The skills that we teach allow the bond to ever deepen between the parent and their child, as well as between the parents as they work through challenges and enjoy and celebrate each other’s unique qualities.”